henryhugo/championship/README.md

 To have information about the matches of all leagues just use https://championshipleague.herokuapp.com/champ/matchs using GET method

-To put information about a league use https://championshipleague.herokuapp.com/champ/matchs/ using PUSH method with the proper .json file
+To put information about a league and the matches use https://championshipleague.herokuapp.com/champ/matchs/ using PUSH method with the proper .json file

 For a league https://championshipleague.herokuapp.com/champ/matchs/{#id} using GET method or https://championshipleague.herokuapp.com/champ/matchs/{#id}/{name|leagueID|rounds}